ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Changing_the_Map's_Artist_or_Title/en.md

 If you have any duplicated maps, please contact a BAT for resolution.

 **Do not submit if the editor "web" menu is disabled.
-Else, your map will be duplicated.**
+Otherwise, your map will be duplicated.**